antoniosarosi/dotfiles/README.md

 With all you've done so far, you got all the tools to start playing with configs and make your desktop environment, well, yours.
-What I recommend is hacking on Qtile to add keybindings for common programs like firefox, a text editor, file manager, etc.
+What I recommend is hacking on Qtile to adding keybindings for common programs like *firefox*, a text editor, file manager, etc.

 Once you feel comfortable with Qtile, you can install other tiling window managers, and you will have more sessions available when logging